ItemReader (Map) - AWS Step Functions

 Note

 • Step Functions needs appropriate permissions to access the Amazon S3 datasets that you use.
-For information about IAM policies for the datasets, see IAM policies for datasets.
+For information about IAM policies for the datasets, see IAM policy recommendations for datasets.

 The following tabs show examples of the ItemReader field syntax and the input passed to a child workflow execution for this dataset.